IBMSpectrumComputing/spectrum-schematics-cluster/README.md

 - **entitlement**
   - entitlement that enables use of the cluster software
   - you can obtain a trial entitlement if you do not have one
-  - the entitle file content is provided with a list, each line becomes an element of the list

 ## Usage